 - name The unique identifier of the SMS gateway definition - module The providermodule name - description An optional description of the definition - option.
-Additional options for the provider module (module specific)
+Additional options for the provider module (module specific) - header.
+Additional headers for the provider module (module specific)

 DELETE /smsgateway/option/(gwid)/